bibanon/android-development-codex/Home.md

 ## Why make a monolithic guide?

 Unfortunately, as a result of XDA's messy evolution, there are a confusing mess of tutorials, new and outdated all over the forums.
 The status quo can be unclear at the least and cause many a brick at the worst.
-The developers of XDA have constantly been battered by noobs who don't know what they're doing.
+The developers of XDA have constantly been embittered by noobs who don't know what they're doing.

 Why not show the new users how, with a nice, clear, organized guide?
 As such, the Android Development Codex aims to make one monolithic guidebook to better educate newcomers, allow the entire community to work on one guide, and keep up with new developments.